-- (1) The Faculty of Arts and Humanities forms a doctoral committee to organise the doctoral program and the tasks allocated by these doctoral regulations.
-The doctoral committee is an authority in terms of administrative procedural law. - (2) The doctoral committee consists of the following voting members: - 1. the dean as chairperson; if the dean is unable to attend, the Vice Dean for Research and Young Academics as representative. - 2. one member each from the group of professors from each group of disciplines of the Faculty of Arts and Humanities; - 3. two members from the group of academic staff; - 4. two members from the group of students; - 5. one member from the group of technical and administrative staff.
+(1) The Faculty of Arts and Humanities forms a doctoral committee to organise the doctoral program and the tasks allocated by these doctoral regulations.

+- (2) The doctoral committee consists of the following voting members: - 1. the dean as chairperson; if the dean is unable to attend, the Vice Dean for Research and Young Academics as representative. - 2. one member each from the group of professors from each group of disciplines of the Faculty of Arts and Humanities; - 3. two members from the group of academic staff; - 4. two members from the group of students who have been admitted to the doctoral studies program at the Faculty of Arts and Humanities; - 5. one member from the group of technical and administrative staff.